mpike91/React-Pokedex/README.md

 # React Pokedex
-In this app, I practiced creating React components and passing/accessing props by creating two "Pokedexes".
+With this app, I practiced creating React components and passing/accessing props by creating two "Pokedexes".
 Each one is generated randomly from a set of Pokemon, and each Pokemon has base experience points.
 The "Pokedex" with the higher total experience "wins."
 Refresh the page to generate a new set of Pokedexes.

 <p align="center">
      <img width="50%" src="app.png" alt="App">